 France–Spain Eurail Pass: If you're only dipping into a bit of Spain, this pass probably doesn't make sense.
 For instance, a ticket from the French border at Cerbère to Barcelona costs only $35 (or, if on a direct TGV train to Barcelona, the price of a seat reservation) in addition to a single-country France Rail Pass.

-France–Switzerland Eurail Pass: Second-class passes can only be used by travelers under 26; travelers age 26 or older must buy a first-class pass.
-Covers many Swiss boats as well as trains — see our Switzerland rail-pass page for an outline of coverage.
-If your trip is really Swiss-focused with just one train ride in France (e.g., Paris–Basel for $150, or less with advance-purchase discount ticket), consider getting a Swiss Pass plus a separate French train ticket.
+France–Switzerland Eurail Pass: Covers many Swiss boats as well as trains — see our Switzerland rail-pass page for an outline of coverage.
+If your trip is really Swiss-focused with just one train ride in France (e.g., Paris–Basel for $150, or less with advance-purchase discount ticket), consider getting a Swiss Travel Pass plus a separate French train ticket.